 Women's Shelters

-Finding Hope and Shelter: The Salvation Army's Mission to Support Homeless Women and Domestic Abuse Victims
+Finding Hope in Women's Shelters: The Salvation Army's Mission to Support Homeless Women and Domestic Abuse Victims

-According to the U.S. Department of Housing and Urban Development 2020 report, women and girls represent 39% of people experiencing homelessness, with many seeking women's shelters and other resources to find refuge.
+According to the U.S. Department of Housing and Urban Development 2024 report (HUD), women and girls represent 39.2% of people experiencing homelessness, with many seeking women's shelters and other resources to find refuge.
 An increasing number of females are experiencing "unsheltered homelessness," meaning they are staying on the street, in abandoned buildings, or in other places not meant for habitation.

 Rebuilding Lives with Compassion: Unveiling the Comprehensive Programs and Services of The Salvation Army's Women's Shelters